-With thanks to Michael Pollock for the article suggestion and title.
+With thanks to Michael Pollock for the article suggestion.

-I’ve been writing, on and off, since my early teens – but it’s only in the last three years that I’ve really taken my writing seriously.
+I’ve been writing, on and off, since my early teens – but it wasn’t until 2008 that I truly took my writing seriously.

-In the past few years, I’ve been lucky enough to work alongside all sorts of great writers, during my MA in Creative Writing, and in my freelancing.
-I’ve noticed that serious writers – people who finish novels, who publish ebooks, who run successful freelancing businesses – typically have most of the following seven habits:
+Over the years, I’ve been lucky enough to work alongside and get to know many great writers.
+I’ve noticed that serious writers – people who finish novels, who publish ebooks, who have popular blogs, or who run successful freelancing businesses – typically have most of the following seven habits:

 Habit #1: Writing

 To be a serious writer, you have to write.